Research

 Our interest is to address questions of structure-function relationships in disease, progression and response to treatment.

-We value collaborations with clinical, experimental biology groups and groups working on the development of novel methods for the acquisition of spatial omics data.
+We value collaborations with clinical, experimental biology groups and groups working on the development of novel methods for the acquisition of single-cell spatial omics data.
 We welcome synergistic collaborations with computational groups towards the construction of more robust theoretical and computational frameworks for the analysis of all aspects of biomedical data and beyond.